 Health & Safety

-There is a risk of yellow fever in Peru, and is recommended for all travelers whose primary travel will be low altitude and to the east of the Andes.
+There is a risk of yellow fever in Peru and is recommended for all travelers whose primary travel will be the low altitude and to the east of the Andes.
 With that said, it’s generally not recommended if your itinerary is only to major cities and high altitudes, including Machu Picchu and the Inca Trail.

-Getting a vaccination for Peru against yellow fever is something that should be discussed with an expert before travelling, preferably at a travel clinic.
+Getting a vaccination for Peru against yellow fever is something that should be discussed with an expert before traveling, preferably at a travel clinic.
 Vaccines for yellow fever, however, are not altogether common in the US and should be booked far in advance.

 In addition, a vaccination is recommended for Typhoid and for Hepatitis A, both of which can easily infect somebody via contaminated food or water, regardless of where you are staying.
 Hepatitis A vaccination is particularly recommended if you will be staying for any length of time in urban areas or if you are an adventurous eater!

-Mosquitoes are prolific, especially in wet season, so it follows that malaria and dengue fever are also a risk here.
+Mosquitoes are prolific, especially in the wet season, so it follows that malaria and dengue fever are also a risk here.
 Anti-Malarial drugs are definitely recommended, as is dengue vaccination.

 But, of course, prevention is the best cure so it’s important to be smart from the start, which means covering up, and making use of mosquito repellent that contains DEET.
 This goes doubly for areas that are close to water, flooded rivers and urban areas where there might be stagnant water.